lunardidev/angular-login/README.md

 Angular 1.3: https://devdocs.io/angularjs~1.3

 This is a simple user authentication built with angularJS 1.3.
-It use Sass CSS which makes it easy to modify.

 ## Automation with Grunt
 Grunt is a JavaScript task runner (Automation), save yourself from repetitive tasks.